Can Cats Run Faster Than Humans?

 At maximum velocity, cats can run faster than humans.
-However, the difference in speed is not vast.
+However, the difference in speed is not great.
 More acute is the way in which their bodies have developed to create an aptitude for running which humans cannot emulate.
-To better understand the reason for a cat's agility and speed, AnimalWised dissects how a cat runs and why they can beat humans in some ways, but not others.
+To better understand the reason for a cat's agility and speed, AnimalWised dissects how a cat runs and why they can outrun humans in some ways, but not others.

 How do cats run?

 One of the first things we should know is that cats run differently than they walk.
 This has to do with their gait which changes according to the speed at which they move.
 An animal's mgait is the movement of their limbs as they move across land.
 For cats, they have something called a ‘pacing gait’.
 A pacing gait involves the cat keeping their paws in a straight line when walking, moving the legs from one side around the other as they step.
 This is relatively rare in mammals and is partly how cats have such good balance on narrow walkways such as the tops of fences.

 When a cat picks up speed, their gait changes.
 It changes from this pacing gait to something called a ‘diagonal gait’.
 This is where the diagonally opposite legs on the hind and front quarters move at the same time.
 It allows them to run more freely, but they have less steadiness than if they were walking.

 The pacing gait means they are great at stalking, something which is different to dogs.
 A study at Duke University in 2008 showed a reason why this might be the case.
 Their conclusion was that cats have a gait which is not the most efficient for running, but is perfect for sneaking up on prey.
 Wild dogs who might be more inclined to chase across open plains are generally faster, but do not engage in stalking in the same manner.

 Despite having incredible balance, this does not stop them from falling from heights.
 Learn more with our article on high-rise syndrome in cats.

 How fast can a cat run?